-Maybe on one or more occasions, you might have experienced certain issues and errors with your Windows Live Messenger, like say, sign-in issues or frequent disconnections, freezing etc. Today, I will suggest few steps to resolve such issues.
+Maybe on one or more occasions, you might have experienced certain issues and errors with your Windows Live Messenger, like say, sign-in issues or frequent disconnections, freezing, etc. Today, I will suggest a few steps to resolve such issues.
 These steps are not specific to any error message.

 Troubleshoot Windows Live Messenger problems

 1. Check the Date and Time settings.

 - Believe it, or not a lot of Windows Live Messenger login issues are caused by incorrect Date and Time settings.